 The U.S. Consumer Product Safety Commission (CPSC) reports that tens of thousands of people end up in the hospital each year for exercise equipment injuries.
 For older adults, these injuries can create long-term complications greatly reducing their quality of life and even leading to death.

 The most common injuries are head trauma, broken bones, cuts and scrapes, and body trauma, incurred from a variety of reasons, including:

 - Improper use

-Understandably, of the people ending up in the hospital, the CPSC reports that most victims file lawsuits against the equipment makers, the gyms, or the retailers.
+Of the people ending up in the hospital, the CPSC reports that many victims file lawsuits against the equipment makers, the gyms, or the retailers.

-- Free weights.Equipment like barbells, weight stacks, and dumbbells cause some of the most common gym injuries.
+Barbells, weight stacks, and dumbbells cause some of the most common gym injuries.
 Weights can drop (and then even bounce!) causing crushed bones, smashed toes, and worse.
 Limited range of motion, reaching the limits of what a muscle can bear before putting the weight down, and problems with balance can set seniors up for injury.

 The HUR Solution

 - Natural transmission: Pneumatic resistance follows the natural movement of the muscle and is easy on the joints and muscles.